knockout/knockout/documentation/template-binding.md

 ### Note 5: Dynamically choosing which template is used

-If you have multiple named templates, you can use a callback function to determine which one of them is used.
-This can be accomplished by supplying a function for the `name` option.
-If you're using the `foreach` template mode, Knockout will evaluate the function for each item in your array, passing that item's value as the only argument.
+If you have multiple named templates, you can pass an observable for the `name` option.
+As the observable's value is updated, the element's contents will be re-rendered using the appropriate template.
+Alternatively, you can pass a callback function to determine which template to use.
+If you are using the `foreach` template mode, Knockout will evaluate the function for each item in your array, passing that item's value as the only argument.
 Otherwise, the function will be given the `data` option's value or fall back to providing your whole current model object.

 For example,